leggedrobotics/open3d_slam/documentation/source/examples.rst

    :scale: 20%

-There is a launch file that you can use to reproduce some of the images above.
-You can run it with:
+To reproduce sequence 00 with a ROS 2 bag, run:

 .. code-block:: console

-   $ roslaunch open3d_slam_ros kitti.launch
+   $ ros2 launch open3d_slam_ros mapping_rosbag.launch.py \

-Make sure that you place the rosbag in the data folder and name it *kitti00.bag* or you can enter the path manually in the launch file directly (*open3d_slam_ros/launch/examples/kitti.launch*).
+       rosbag_filepath:=/absolute/path/to/kitti00 \
+       cloud_topic:=/velodyne_points \
+       parameter_filename:=param_velodyne_hdl64.yaml

-The tuning for velodyne HDL64 sensor used in the dataset is in the *open3d_slam_ros/param/params_velodyne_hdl64.yaml*.
-For sequences 02 and 17 you might have to increase the loop closure search radius to 40 meters.
+The tuning for the Velodyne HDL64 sensor used in KITTI is in ``open3d_slam_ros/param/param_velodyne_hdl64.yaml``.
+For sequences 02 and 17 you might have to increase the loop-closure search radius to 40 meters.